Women Are Weak

-Weak Women (Faibles femmes, Le donne sono deboli) is a 1959 French-Italian comedy film featuring Alain Delon.
+Weak Women (Faibles femmes, Le donne sono deboli) is a 1959 comedy film featuring Alain Delon.
 It was one of his first roles and was crucial to launching him as a star.
 It was also known as Three Murderesses.

 The movie was a success at the French box office and achieved release in the US.
 Delon made some personal appearances in New York to promote the movie.